robertorcosta/azure-docs.pt-br/articles/azure-resource-manager/templates/template-tutorial-deployment-script.md

     O serviço de script de implantação precisa criar outros recursos de script de implantação para a execução do script.
 Pode levar até um minuto para que a preparação e o processo de limpeza sejam concluídos, além do tempo de execução do script real.

-    A implantação falhou devido ao comando inválido. **Write-Output1** é usado no script.
-Você receberá uma mensagem informando:
+    A implantação falhou devido ao comando inválido `Write-Output1` usado no script.
+Você receberá um erro dizendo:

     ```error
     The term 'Write-Output1' is not recognized as the name of a cmdlet, function, script file, or operable
-    program.\nCheck the spelling of the name, or if a path was included, verify that the path is correct and try again.\n
+    program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
     ```

     O resultado da execução do script de implantação é armazenado nos recursos do script de implantação para a finalidade de solução de problemas.